 Paul and his wife Anne lived in 13 Perry and rented the cottage they owned at #11.
 Their tenant during the Kesey years was Gene Farmer (who went on to be a successful TV comedy writer – The Smothers Brothers Comedy Hour, Chico and the Man, That’s My Mama, Sanford and Son).
 “A little portion of our yard was screened off,” recalls Paul.
 “Gene came over one day and said, ‘Take a look at that.’
 The pot that Ken had planted was higher than the screen.
 Gene said he’d take care of it, and when I came home from work it was gone.”

 Paul and Anne left Perry Lane last year and are renting an apartment near downtown Menlo.
 Most of their neighbors are gone, too.
 Their occasional house sitter – and official Merry Prankster – Roy Sebern lives in East Palo Alto.
-Dancer Chloe Scott now lives in southern California closer to family.
+Dancer Chloe Scott now lives in Oregon closer to family.
 Retired psychologist Vic Lovell, who suggested that Kesey volunteer to test LSD, is also gone.

 The cottages, built as shotgun houses when adjoining Stanford University was taken over as an Army camp in World War I, are also disappearing.
 “Most of the Perry Lane houses were only marginally modernized,” says Paul.
 “And even those that were don’t suit the tastes of people nowadays.
 Our house was over 100 years old and didn’t meet any current building codes.
 I had to work hard to keep the house alive without attracting attention of officials.”
 (Aside: Street signs say “Perry Avenue” but locals it Perry Lane.)